NextronSystems/analysis-cockpit-manual/maintenance/index.rst

 Maintenance
 ===========

-This chapter contains information on how you can regain disk space on your system or change settings which are not found in your Web UI.
+This chapter focuses more on general maintenance of yor application.

 .. toctree::
     :caption: Contents